 Compounding pharmacies’ products are not subject to FDA regulations to the same degree that drugs made in standard pharmacies are, so the quality of these products may be inconsistent.
 Incorrectly prepared compounded products have been linked to negative outcomes, including death.
 In two rounds of testing, FDA analysis has found that a startling percentage of compounded drugs (including bio-identical hormones) are incorrectly prepared.
-In 2001 testing, the FDA found that 34% of samples failed one or more standard quality tests, including 2 of the 8 (25%) compounded hormone drugs.xvii In 2006 testing, 33% of samples failed analytical testing, including 9 of the 13 (29%) compounded hormone drugs.
+In 2001 testing, the FDA found that 34 percent of samples failed one or more standard quality tests, including 2 of the 8 (25 percent) compounded hormone drugs.17 In 2006 testing, 33 percent of samples failed analytical testing, including 9 of the 13 (29 percent) compounded hormone drugs.

 Alternatives to Hormones

 Because the risks of HT are serious (even if they are relatively uncommon, especially for women in their 50s), many women want to avoid these risks and seek alternative ways to cope with hot flashes.
 The research on alternative approaches is not as extensive as that on HT, however.
 And, what works for one woman may not for another; the Network recommends, if one strategy doesn’t provide relief, women should try another.

 Some simple changes in temperature and/or food can help manage hot flashes.